Maybach I and II: Cold War

 The two Maybach bunkers were largely destroyed by the Soviet Armed Forces in late 1946, according to the stipulations of the four-power agreement on the occupation of Germany and an Allied Control Council order, although some buildings survived, including the almost entirely intact separate communications bunker Zeppelin.
 The Zeppelin bunker later formed part of the Soviet Cold war era installations in Wünsdorf under the name Ranet.
 Further bunker installations were subsequently added to house the central command and communications functions of the Soviet Army in the GDR.
 The area was demilitarised in 1994 when the last Russian troops left Germany.

 Preservation

 The ruins of the above-ground bunker entrance houses remain.
 The area can be accessed by guided tours, and a museum in the Wünsdorf Book Town houses exhibits on the military history of the town and the bunker complexes.
 Some parts of the underground complex of Maybach I remain accessible through the ruins of the entrance buildings, together with the neighbouring communications bunker Zeppelin, while Maybach II has been nearly obliterated.

 In popular culture

 The two camps are part of the plot of "The Experts" episode of the TV series Hogan's Heroes (season 6, episode 2, first broadcast September 27, 1970).
-A German officer who helped to set up the telecommunications facilities in the camps is wanted for execution by the Gestapo so he cannot reveal the information he knows.
-Col. Hogan offers him safe passage to London in return for his knowledge.
+A German officer who helped to set up the telecommunications facilities in the camps is wanted for execution by the Gestapo so he cannot reveal what he knows.
+Col. Hogan provides him with safe passage to London in return for his knowledge.